SCCA National (Central Pennsylvania & Washington DC Regions)

 - March 76B (John Mortensen): John Mortensen (New York, NY/Weston, CT) raced a March 76B in SCCA events in 1976 and the livery - Midnight blue with red stripe on each side - exactly matches that given in March records for 76B-7.

 - Chevron B29 [29-75-21] (Lyle Heck): New to Bobby Brown (Hicksville, NY) who took delivery in England.
 Raced by David Morgan in two early British Formula Atlantic races, entered by Roger Chalk Racing, before being shipped to the US.
 Raced by Brown in the Players Canadian Formula Atlantic series in 1975, entered by B&B Racing.
 Unseen in early 1976, then sold to Lyle Heck (Reading, PA) and raced in NEDiv SCCA Nationals.
 Retained by Heck for 1977 and 1978, and presumably the Chevron he raced at Summit Point in May 1979.
 Then to Mike Rand (Amherst, Mass) for NEDiv SCCA events in 1979, then to Nolan 'Lanny' Drevitch (Milton, MA) and Nick Leonard.
 Devitch was a member of the SCCA's New England Region, and scored one point in SCCA Nationals in 1980 in this car.
 It was then advertised by Leonard (Pipe Creek, TX) in early 1982, noting that the car was in New York.
-Then to Chris Perotti, and with Tony Carpanzano by 1988.
+Then to Chris Perrotti (New Rochelle, NY), and fitted with a Chevrolet V6 engine for the RCCA Formula American class, but Perrotti found he had litle competition.
+By 1988, the car was with Tony Carpanzano (New Milford, CT), who restored it to Atlantic specification.
 Sold to Paul Lasko (Las Vegas, NV) in 2006.

 - March 722 (Folis Jones): Roy Folland (Montréal, Quebec) raced a blue March 722 in the early rounds of the British Formula Atlantic series in 1972, before taking the car to Canada and running in the Players Canadian Formula B series.
 Sold for 1973 to Bruce Jensen (Kitchener, Ontario) and raced in the Players Canadian series.
 Sold to Edmond Villa (Clark, NJ), and raced in a New England Region SCCA Regional at Lime Rock in April 1974.
 In January 1976, he advertised a 722 in Competition Press & Autoweek from Port St Lucie, FL.
-Ed sold it to Folis Jones (Chesapeake, VA), who raced a March in SEDiv events in 1976 and 1977.
-This would be the March 722 with '77 bodywork advertised by Folis Jones in December 1978 and February 1979.
+Ed sold it to Folis Jones (Chesapeake, VA), who raced a March in SEDiv events in 1976 and 1977, and in SCCA Regionals at Summit Point in 1978 and 1979.
+This would be the March 722 with '77 bodywork advertised by Jones in December 1978 and February 1979.
 Subsequent history unknown.

 - Brabham BT40 (R Peter Gates): New to Ken Duclos (Boxboro, MA) and raced in Formula B in 1973, winning the Northeast Division title, and the National title by winning the SCCA Runoffs at Road Atlanta in November.
 Retained for 1974, and again won both the Northeast title and the National title, and towards the end of that season was fitted with a Cosworth BDA for Formula Atlantic.
 Again retained for 1975, now with the BDA in Formula B, and Duclos won a third successive NEDiv title in the car, but this time retired at the Runoffs.
 In 1975, the car wore Falconer bodywork.
 Sold to Peter Gates (Claymont, DE) for 1976, fitted with a 1.1-litre Cosworth BDJ for Formula C, and finished third in the NEDiv FC title.
 To Jon Sley (Claymont, Delaware) for FC again in 1977, finishing fifth in NEDiv.
 The car was next seen when advertised by Gates in 1992 as restored with a new tub.
 After that, it was next mentioned by Michael Rand in February 2018 as having been recently purchased.
 By April 2015, Rand had sold it to Bob Burnside (Dexter, MI).